elpinal/keepsake/ARCHITECTURE.md

 ### `log/`

-We define a package called `log`, other than the `log` package in the Go standard library, because we want to use log levels and emit logs as a JSON object.
+We define a package called `log`, other than the `log` package in the Go standard library, because we want to use log levels and emit logs as JSON objects.

 ### `resources/`